djrondon/odbc-red/README.md

 The datatypes supported so far are:

+- string!
 - integer!
+- float!
+- logic!
+- :soon: date!
-- string!
+- :soon: time!
 - :soon: binary!
-- :soon: logic!
-- :soon: time!
-- :soon: date!

 ## Datatype Conversions
 If the built in automatic type conversion for data retrieval doesn't fit your